ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
 <h3>1.
-React Render Optimization: A Clear Guide to useMemo, useCallback, and memo - <a href="https://medium.com/@harshvardhan8881/react-render-optimization-a-clear-guide-to-usememo-usecallback-and-memo-0f0b1d25d5e0?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Mood-Based UI with React: The Future of Emotionally Intelligent Design ️ - <a href="https://the-expert-developer.medium.com/mood-based-ui-with-react-the-future-of-emotionally-intelligent-design-%EF%B8%8F-eed77ba515bd?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Harsh Vardhan`**
+✍️ **posted by `The Expert Developer`**

-<blockquote>If you are not a medium member then Click here to read free
+<blockquote>What if your React app could feel your user’s vibe — and respond visually?
+Imagine a UI that adapts based on user emotion, time of day, or…
 Continue reading on Medium »</blockquote>

 <h3>2.
-Mastering the Basics: Understanding React Fundamentals - <a href="https://medium.com/@thaaranishivakumar/mastering-the-basics-understanding-react-fundamentals-bc0e54c20068?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+NextJS: Deep Dive into Page Caching Through Debugging - <a href="https://javascript.plainenglish.io/nextjs-deep-dive-into-page-caching-through-debugging-1c946ab03b99?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Thaarani Sivakumar`**
+✍️ **posted by `Vladimir Topolev`**

-<blockquote>Nowadays most people learning react but they are unaware of the fundaments — what is react ?
-Why react ?
-The difference between react and…
+<blockquote>Learn how Incremental Static Regeneration (ISR) works in Next.js through deep debugging insights.
-Continue reading on Medium »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <h3>3.
-I Built the Same App in 5 Frameworks — The Bundle Size Differences Were Shocking - <a href="https://medium.com/@codeperfect/i-built-the-same-app-in-5-frameworks-the-bundle-size-differences-were-shocking-51b2d227e1cf?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+UI Optimization 2025: How Memo-Based Techniques Save Resources in React - <a href="https://javascript.plainenglish.io/ui-optimization-2025-how-memo-based-techniques-save-resources-in-react-fe5d54cdfd3a?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `CodeStories`**
+✍️ **posted by `Aleksei Aleinikov`**

-<blockquote>Web development framework choices directly impact application performance, user experience, and loading times.
-After building an identical…
+<blockquote>Fast user interfaces are a competitive edge.
+As a component tree grows, even millisecond delays become visible.
-Continue reading on Medium »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <h3>4.
-Server-Side Caching vs Client-Side Caching in Next.js: Best Practices for Performance - <a href="https://medium.com/@melvinmps11301/server-side-caching-vs-client-side-caching-in-next-js-best-practices-for-performance-17b60c32682c?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Modern React Navigation with TanStack Router — 2025 Guide - <a href="https://javascript.plainenglish.io/modern-react-navigation-with-tanstack-router-2025-guide-c6b1a822ecd7?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Melvin Prince`**
+✍️ **posted by `Aleksei Aleinikov`**

-<blockquote>Introduction: The Final Piece of the Puzzle
+<blockquote>When a React project grows, navigation quickly turns into more than just switching components.
-Continue reading on Medium »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <h3>5.
+Global State Without Extra Libraries — React Context 2025 - <a href="https://javascript.plainenglish.io/global-state-without-extra-libraries-react-context-2025-e1222da53c19?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Aleksei Aleinikov`**

+<blockquote>As an application grows, passing the same data through every layer with props becomes awkward.
+Continue reading on JavaScript in Plain English »</blockquote>

-From Code to Community: Why I Started Mohit Decodes - <a href="https://mohitdecodes.medium.com/from-code-to-community-why-i-started-mohit-decodes-19d15bae3e56?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>6.
+React.js Reinvented: Building Immersive Metaverse Experiences ️ - <a href="https://the-expert-developer.medium.com/react-js-reinvented-building-immersive-metaverse-experiences-%EF%B8%8F-dd316435eee7?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mohit Decodes`**
+✍️ **posted by `The Expert Developer`**

-<blockquote>Sharing my journey from 12 years in IT to educating thousands through tech tutorials.
+<blockquote>Hey, React innovators! 🌟 Ready to boldly go where few web developers have ventured before?
+It’s time to merge React with the Metaverse!
 Continue reading on Medium »</blockquote>

+<h3>7.
+How to build a talking avatar in a Next.js application #2 - <a href="https://medium.com/yavar/how-to-build-a-talking-avatar-in-a-next-js-application-2-5de48fb069d9?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Gibson Joseph`**

+<blockquote>Hi there,
+I’m Gibson.
+In this article, we’ll learn how to add animations to the 3D  avatar.
+Let’s kick off this article.
+Continue reading on YavarTechWorks »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
-Next.js 15 vs Other Frameworks: A Developer’s Guide to Modern Web Development - <a href="https://medium.com/@webendary/next-js-15-vs-other-frameworks-a-developers-guide-to-modern-web-development-3735dcb78fdb?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Real-Time Collaborative Drawing Game with Next.js and Firebase - <a href="https://medium.com/@dorangao/real-time-collaborative-drawing-game-with-next-js-and-firebase-7ce79ff70955?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `webendary`**
+✍️ **posted by `Doran Gao`**

-<blockquote>The JavaScript framework landscape continues to evolve rapidly, and with the release of Next.js 15, developers have yet another compelling…
+<blockquote>“The future is won by those who learn more skills — and combine them in creative ways.” ― Robert Greene
 Continue reading on Medium »</blockquote>

 <h3>2.
+NextJS: Deep Dive into Page Caching Through Debugging - <a href="https://javascript.plainenglish.io/nextjs-deep-dive-into-page-caching-through-debugging-1c946ab03b99?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Vladimir Topolev`**

+<blockquote>Learn how Incremental Static Regeneration (ISR) works in Next.js through deep debugging insights.
+Continue reading on JavaScript in Plain English »</blockquote>

-“Mastering Keycloak Front-Channel Logout with Next.js & NextAuth.js: A Post-Mortem Turned How-To” - <a href="https://medium.com/@kaan_88199/mastering-keycloak-front-channel-logout-with-next-js-nextauth-js-a-post-mortem-turned-how-to-631d06118d7b?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>3.
+Mutating data in DynamoDB from Next.js with AWS Amplify and deploying to production - <a href="https://medium.com/@martin.hodges/mutating-data-in-dynamodb-from-next-js-with-aws-amplify-and-deploying-to-production-0f8dfdd02032?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kaan`**
+✍️ **posted by `Martin Hodges`**

-<blockquote>TL;DR In this guide you’ll learn why the “log-out but still logged-in” issue happens when you pair Keycloak with NextAuth.js, and how to…
+<blockquote>I continue my exploration of AWS Amplify with the introduction of create and update actions on our DynamoDB tables from our Next.js…
 Continue reading on Medium »</blockquote>

-<h3>3.
-Complete Guide: Dynamic OG Image Generation for Next.js 15 - <a href="https://blog.stackademic.com/complete-guide-dynamic-og-image-generation-for-next-js-15-dda7b975efcb?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Matija Žiberna`**

-<blockquote>How to generate dynamic Open Graph images in Next.js 15 using Vercel’s OG Image Generation tool and App Router.
-Continue reading on Stackademic »</blockquote>

 <h3>4.
-Next.js 15.3 Authentication & Authorization: Mastering Middleware for Secure Access Control - <a href="https://medium.com/@samad.saiyed.ss/next-js-15-3-authentication-authorization-mastering-middleware-for-secure-access-control-e8ac149a8682?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+A Complete Guide to building AI Agents with Claude AI - <a href="https://dotun-oyetunde.medium.com/a-complete-guide-to-building-ai-agents-with-claude-ai-c7bfd3c58023?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Samad Saiyed`**
+✍️ **posted by `Oyetunde Joseph`**

-<blockquote>In the ever-evolving landscape of web development, securing your Next.js applications is paramount.
-With the introduction of Next.js 15.3…
+<blockquote>In today’s fast-paced world of innovation, AI has become an essential tool for both developers and business owners alike, and everyone is…
 Continue reading on Medium »</blockquote>

 <h3>5.
-Server-Side Caching vs Client-Side Caching in Next.js: Best Practices for Performance - <a href="https://medium.com/@melvinmps11301/server-side-caching-vs-client-side-caching-in-next-js-best-practices-for-performance-17b60c32682c?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to build a talking avatar in a Next.js application #2 - <a href="https://medium.com/yavar/how-to-build-a-talking-avatar-in-a-next-js-application-2-5de48fb069d9?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Melvin Prince`**
+✍️ **posted by `Gibson Joseph`**

-<blockquote>Introduction: The Final Piece of the Puzzle
+<blockquote>Hi there,
+I’m Gibson.
+In this article, we’ll learn how to add animations to the 3D  avatar.
+Let’s kick off this article.
-Continue reading on Medium »</blockquote>
+Continue reading on YavarTechWorks »</blockquote>

 <h3>6.
-From Zero to Prelo: My Journey Building a Collaborative AI-Powered Text Editor - <a href="https://medium.com/@bashorundolapo/from-zero-to-prelo-my-journey-building-a-collaborative-ai-powered-text-editor-20215d9ec386?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Next.js vs Nuxt.js: React vs Vue Meta-Framework WAR - <a href="https://medium.com/@tanishaav20/next-js-vs-nuxt-js-react-vs-vue-meta-framework-war-14f9b58bfd63?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Bashorun Dolapo`**
+✍️ **posted by `DevDebugged`**

-<blockquote>The soft glow of my monitor screen has become my biggest companion over the past few weeks.
+<blockquote>The web development battlefield has a new theater of war, and it’s not just React versus Vue anymore.
+The real fight is happening at the…
 Continue reading on Medium »</blockquote>

 <br/>